How Many Steps In One Mile Walking Vs. Running?

 • 1600 meters – Four laps, just about one mile.

 If you’re like me, and you love interval training, knowing these distances helps you plan your workouts more efficiently.
-There’s nothing worse than finishing a lap and realizing you’ve either under- or overestimated your distance.
+It can be frustrating to finish a lap and find out you misjudged the distance

 Why Track Workouts Matter for Runners